 - 1. The proposed text amendments are consistent with the goals of the Washington State Growth Management Act. - a.
-This ordinance is consistent with Goal 7 of the Growth Management Act which states:
+The amendments in Ordinance No. O2022-006 and to the Tumwater Development Guide are consistent with Goal 7 of the Growth Management Act which states: